Valery-Hyppolite/devsDashboard/Readme.md

 ## DEMO Link: https://devsdash.herokuapp.com/

-A flask Application that makes API calls to a Django database server, **Discover-Dev.** which gets users' information such as their profiles and projects.
-This is a dashboard view of the Discover-Dev application that keeps track of all new users, projects, and comments.
-This app provides an overview of all activities that are happening on the server side and updates automatically whenever any changes are detected on the server.
+Introducing our powerful Flask application that seamlessly integrates with the Discover-Devs Django database server, allowing us to fetch valuable user information including profiles and projects through API calls.
+Our application serves as a comprehensive dashboard view, providing a real-time overview of new users, projects, and comments within the Discover-Devs ecosystem.
+Stay informed about all server-side activities with our automatic updates, ensuring you never miss a beat.

+Deployed this feature-rich application on the reliable and scalable Heroku platform, guaranteeing optimal performance and user experience.

 # **Key Features:**
 1. Get & update users' profiles